W06 Learning Activities: Web Design and Development Careers

 Activity Instructions

-For this activity, you will learn about career opportunities in Web Design and Development, ideally in your own region.
+For this activity, you will learn about career opportunities in Web Design and Development in your preferred region or for remote positions.

 - Navigate to LinkedIn job search, Indeed job search, or an equivalent job search site.

-- Find a full-time job description in your area or that allows remote workers that has one
+- Find a full-time job description in your preferred geographic region or that allows remote work, with one

-of the following titles or portion of the title in it.
+of the following titles or a portion of the title.
 Filter

-your search to only return jobs for internship, entry-level, or junior
+your search to only return jobs for internship, entry-level, or junior-level positions if possible.

 - Web Developer